syzwina/quartz/content/notes/books/The Prophet.md

 >
 > But since you must kill to eat, and rob the newly born of its mother's milk to quench your thirst, let it then be an act of worship.

+This is about killing animals to eat.
+Why muslims have a certain way to kill an animal to make it halal.

 > [!QUOTE]
 >